The views expressed on this program, documented to be almost always right.

 That's one way of looking at how insignificant we all are, by the way.

-On the other hand, look at the odd good fortune of timing.
+On the other hand, look at the odd good fortune of timing in the timeline of humanity, where I am but a speck.

-Now I know Beethoven was dead and look what he still did too.
+Now, I know Beethoven was dead, and look what he still did, too.

-That's that's superhuman to me.
+That's superhuman to me, knowing that.

 But some people have perfect pitch.